Making Life Accessible

 ESL Accessibility Plan & Annual Report

-The objective of Easterseals Louisiana’s Accessibility Plan is to provide all ESL participants, employees and stakeholders accessible services and remove any identified accessibility barriers.
+The objective of Easterseals Louisiana’s Accessibility Plan is to provide all ESL participants, employees, and stakeholders accessible services and remove any identified accessibility barriers.
 As an organization, ESL complies with the American Disabilities Act of 1990 and believes that services should be readily accessible to all persons.
 We continuously work towards increasing accessibility by identifying and removing all architectural, environmental, attitudinal, financial, communication, transportation, and any other barriers not listed that might limit or prevent access to services.
 ESL’s Accessibility Plan describes the organizations commitment to accessibility, such that all persons can have the opportunity to live independently in a barrier free environment.
 ESL has and continues to remove barriers for persons served.
-This plan identifies actions that have been taken to remove barriers and action items to be completed during 2020-2021 fiscal year.
+This plan identifies actions that have been taken to remove barriers and includes ways to continue to improve our accessibility and access.
+For a full copy of the Accessibilty Plan and Annual Report, please email email@example.com.

 Accessibility means breaking down barriers to ensure that everyone can fully participate in their communities and in society at large.